DanielDornhardt/yagni-split-on-newlines/readme.md

 yagni-split-on-newlines
 ===

+Synopsis
+---

+Display line breaks or multiple paragraphs from plain text.

+Create simple and secure output by decorating or iterating over each line of plain text.

+Allows displaying of plain text without increasing the risk of cross-site-scripting - attacks on your users by keeping the default HTML escaping (no triple-curly-braces required for text output).

 Usage
 ---

-either use it via function call:

-    splitOnNewlines("My\nText\nwith\nNewlines");

-(Returns this array: ["My", "Text", "with", "Newlines"])

-or use the handy helper in your templates like this:
+Use the handy helper in your templates like this:

     {{#each splitOnNewlines someText}}
         <p>{{this}}</p>
     {{/each}}

 To wrap each line of a plaintext-string in <p>s.
 Of course you can vary the loop body however you want.

+or use it via function call:

+    lines = splitOnNewlines("My\nText\nwith\nNewlines");

+(Returns this array: ["My", "Text", "with", "Newlines"])

 Installation
 ---